junov/OffscreenCanvasAnimation/OffscreenCanvasAnimation.md

 An OffscreenCanvas object has a ''pendingFrame'' internal slot that stores a reference to the frame that was captured by the last call to commit().
 The reference is held until the frame is actually committed. 'pendingFrame' is initially unset.

-An OffscreenCanvas object has a ''pendingPromise'' internal slot that stores a reference to the promise that was returned by the last call to commit(). [[pendingPromise]] is initially unset, and its reference is only retained while the promise is in the unresolved state.
+An OffscreenCanvas object has a ''pendingPromise'' internal slot that stores a reference to the promise that was returned by the last call to commit(). ''pendingPromise'' is initially unset, and its reference is only retained while the promise is in the unresolved state.

 The ''BeginFrame'' signal is a signal that is dispatched by the UserAgent to a specific OffscreenCanvas when it is time to render the next animation frame for the OffscreenCanvas.

 When commit() is called:
 * Let ''frame'' be a copy of the current contents of the canvas.
-* If ''pendingPromise'' is set, then run theses substeps:
-    * Set ''pendingFrame'' to be a reference to ''frame''.
+* Set the OffscreenCanvas object's ''pendingFrame'' to be a reference to ''frame''.
-    * Return ''pendingPromise''.
+* If ''pendingPromise'' is set, then return ''pendingPromise''.
 * Set ''pendingPromise'' to be a newly created unresolved promise object.
-* Run the steps to '''commit a frame''', passing ''frame'' as an argument.
+* Schedule the steps to '''commit a frame''' for this OffscreenCanvas at the end of the current task (to be executed before returning control to the event loop).
 * Return ''pendingPromise''.

 When the ''BeginFrame'' signal is to be dispatched to an OffscreenCanvas object, the UserAgent must queue a task on the OffscreenCanvas object's event loop that runs the following steps:
-* If ''pendingFrame'' is set, then run the following substeps:
+* If the OffscreenCanvas object's ''pendingFrame'' is set, then run the following substeps:
-    * Run the steps to '''commit a frame''', passing [[pendingFrame]] as an argument.
+    * Run the steps to '''commit a frame''' for the OffscreenCanvas object.
-    * Unset ''pendingFrame''.
-    * Abort these steps.
+    * Return.
-* If ''pendingPromise'' is not set then abort these steps.
+* If ''pendingPromise'' is not set then return.
-* Resolve the promise referenced by ''pendingPromise''.
+* Resolve the promise referenced by the OffscreenCanvas object's ''pendingPromise''.
 * Unset ''pendingPromise''.

 When the user agent is required to run the steps to '''commit a frame''', it must do what is currently spec'ed as the steps for commit().

+When commit() is called on multiple OffscreenCanvas objects during the same task, the multiple '''commit a frame''' steps that are scheduled at the end of the task must be executed atomically, such that committed frames that are to be displayed on the same device are guaranteed to appear on the display during the same display refresh cycle.

 This processing model takes care the unresolved issues with the OffscreenCanvas.requestAnimationFrame solution because it makes it safe to call commit at any time by providing the following guarantees:
 * In cases of overdraw (commit() called at a rate higher than can be displayed), frames may be dropped to ensure low latency (no more than one frame of backlog).
 * The frame captured by the last call to commit after the end of an animation sequence is never dropped.
 In other words, when animation stops, it is always the most recent frame that is displayed.

-#### Adoption

-The idea of the commit API was discussed at a meeting of the WebVR working group and has support from multiple browser vendors.

 ### Document history